 - To set the symbol's legend patch shape, click the drop-down arrow next to the symbol.
-To change multiple legend patch shapes at a time, 01press Shift+click or Ctrl+click to select the symbols, right-click a selected value, and click Update legend patch.
+To change multiple legend patch shapes at a time, press Shift or Ctrl while clicking to select the symbols, right-click a selected value, and click Update legend patch.

 - To reset each symbol class to its default symbol based on current symbology parameters, click the More drop-down menu and click Regenerate all symbols.
-You may want to do this after you've changed the color scheme target, or perhaps just get back to basics after making a lot of individual symbol edits.
+You may want to do this after you've changed the color scheme target or to return to original settings after making a large number of individual symbol edits.

 - To edit a label, right-click the text in the Label cell and click Edit label.